toteonsol/agent-marketplace/README.md

 # Agent Services Marketplace

-A mini app on Base and Farcaster where users can discover and pay for AI agent services using USDC or MONITOR tokens.
+A mini app on Base and Farcaster where users can discover and pay for AI agent services using USDC or MONITOR tokens..

 ## Features